-The accompanying Management's Discussion and Analysis gives effect to the restatement of the Company's Condensed Consolidated Financial Statements for the second quarter and first half of fiscal year 2004, as appropriate, to correct the Company's accounting treatment for leases, depreciation of related leasehold improvements, non-qualified deferred compensation plan assets and liabilities, and reclassification of auction rate preferred securities and municipal auction rate securities as described in Note 2 (Restatement of Previously Issued Consolidated Financial Statements) to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q. Throughout this Quarterly Report on Form 10-Q, all referenced amounts for prior periods and prior period comparisons reflect the balances and amounts on a restated basis.
+The accompanying Management's Discussion and Analysis of Financial Condition and Results of Operations gives effect to the restatement of the Company's Condensed Consolidated Financial Statements for the thirteen and thirty-nine weeks ended October 30, 2004, as appropriate, to correct the Company's accounting treatment for leases, depreciation of related leasehold improvements, non-qualified deferred compensation plan assets and liabilities, and reclassification of auction rate preferred securities and municipal auction rate securities as described in Note 2 to the Condensed Consolidated Financial Statements.
+Throughout this report, all referenced amounts for prior periods and prior period comparisons reflect the balances and amounts on a restated basis.